imranhasan22/handbook_imran/database/mongodb.md

 - **Binary Data**: Stores binary data like images or files.
 - **MinKey/MaxKey**: Special types used for comparing BSON elements.
 - **Int32, Int64, Double**: Different numeric types for storing integer and floating-point numbers.

-In MongoDB, data is stored in a document format, which uses BSON for storing these documents, and for representing data it just uses JSON-like structure.

 **Example:**
 When you insert a JSON-like document into MongoDB, it converts it into BSON format for internal storage.